-In 1926, the Austrian physicist Erwin Schrödinger (1887-1961) made a fundamental mathematical discovery that had a profound impact on the study of the molecular world (in 1933, Schrödinger was awarded with the Nobel prize in Physics just 7 years later his breakthrough discovery).
-He discovered that a state of a quantum system composed by particles (such as electrons and nucleons) can be described by postulating the existence of a function of the particle coordinates and time, called state function or wave function (, psi function).
-This function are solution of a wave equation: the so-called the Schrödinger equation (SE).
-Although the SE equation can be solved analytically only for relatively simple cases, the development of computer and numerical methods has made possible the application of SE to study complex molecular.
+In 1926, the Austrian physicist Erwin Schrödinger (1887-1961) made a fundamental mathematical discovery that had a profound impact on the study of the molecular world (in 1933, Schrödinger was awarded the Nobel Prize in Physics just seven years later, his breakthrough discovery).
+He discovered that a quantum system’s state composed of particles (such as electrons and nucleons) could be described by postulating the existence of a function of the particle coordinates and time, called state function or wave function (, psi function).
+This function is the solution of a wave equation: the Schrödinger equation (SE).
+Although the SE equation can be solved analytically only for relatively simple cases, the development of computer and numerical methods has made possible the application of SE to study complex molecules.

 Nowadays, computational quantum chemistry has surged to a level of a fundamental research discipline in chemistry and material science.
-In recognition of the contribution to the advancement of science, the pioneers of this discipline, Prof. Walter Kohn, and Prof. John A. Pople have been awarded the 2008 Nobel prize in chemistry.
+In recognition of their contribution to the advancement of science, the pioneers of this discipline, Prof. Walter Kohn and Prof. John A. Pople, have been awarded the 2008 Nobel Prize in chemistry.

-In this primer, we are going to study analytical and numerical solutions of SE for simple quantum systems in stationary conditions, e.g. whose state does not change with the time.
-For this purpose, we are going to use the time-independent form of SE.
+In this primer, we will study analytical and numerical solutions of SE for simple quantum systems in stationary conditions, e.g. whose state does not change with time.
+For this purpose, we will use the time-independent form of SE.
 This condition is an excellent approximation to describe the state of molecular systems.

-The time-independent SE is given in his compact form by the equation.
+The time-independent SE is given in its compact form by the equation.

-where the (H hat) indicates the time-independent Hamiltonian operator used to calculate the total energy of the system.
-I just recall you that an operator is a mathematical transformation that applies to what follows the operator symbol, in this case, the wave function (
+where the (H hat) indicates the time-independent Hamiltonian operator used to calculate the system’s total energy, I recall that an operator is a mathematical transformation that applies to what follows the operator symbol, in this case, the wave function (

 ).
 We will see in a moment how this looks.
-The application of the operator produce as results the same wave function multiplied for a number $E.$ This number represented the total energy state of the system (or \em eigenstate\em).
-This equation is also called eigenvalue equation, and, in this case,
+The application of the operator produces, as a result, the same wave function multiplied for a number $E.$ This number represented the total energy state of the system (or \em eigenstate\em).
+This equation is also called the eigenvalue equation, and, in this case,

 is also said to be an eigenfunction of